acztassi/TSwitchButton/README.md

 #### TSwitchConfig - Arguments:

 All arguments already are setted with default values.
 As following:
-  1. ADebounceTime = 20,
+  1. DebounceTime = 20,
-  2. AMaxTimeToAcceptClick = 500,
+  2. MaxTimeToAcceptClick = 500,
-  3. ATimeBetweenFinishedClicks = 1000,
+  3. TimeBetweenFinishedClicks = 1000,
-  4. ALongClickMaxTime = 5000,
+  4. LongClickMaxTime = 5000,
-  5. ATimeOut = 2000,
+  5. TimeOut = 2000,
-  6. AFireEventDuringLongClick = true.
+  6. FireEventDuringLongClick = true.

   - DebounceTime > Time in milliseconds, time of rejection for unwanted interefence.
   - MaxTimeToAcceptClick > Time in milliseconds, time between button press and release to accept it as single click.